-TunnelBear is a VPN provider registered in Canada and acquired by McAfee in 2018.
-It has servers in only around 20 locations and only basic features, like a kill switch.
+TunnelBear is a VPN provider founded in Canada in 2011 and acquired by McAfee in 2018.

 Plans and pricing

 There are only two paid subscription options - monthly and yearly.
 The former is available at the price of $9.99, while the latter costs $4.99 per month ($59.88 billed annually).
 If you’re interested in getting a VPN protection for your team, you should check out the corresponding group options starting at $207 per year if the team counts three people.
 You can test the team services during a 7-day free trial.